akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 In one single product link rule, you can define one or several product selections.

-To see the format of the `product selection`, please read [this article](https://api.akeneo.com/documentation/asset-manager.html#link-with-products-and-product-models) on our API website ;)
+To see the format of the `product selections`, please read [this article](https://api-staging.akeneo.com/concepts/asset-manager.html#focus-on-the-product-link-rule) on our API website ;)

 ::: info
 You can use multiple conditions to make your selection.
 Those conditions are cumulative.
 For example, you can select the products that are **both** enabled **and** in the `men` category.